‘Teen Mom’ Star Javi Marroquin Lashes Out On Twitter: ‘The Gloves Are Off Now’

 — Javi Marroquin (@JaviM9) January 28, 2017

 Since returning home, Marroquin has been focusing on rebuilding his life as a single man with one child.
 During the fall months, a judge finalized his divorce from Kailyn and the two had created an agreement in regards to custody.
 But it sounds like there are some things that Javi hasn’t worked out, including who gets the keep the house.
-But he revealed on Twitter that he wanted to take a break from working out and eating well, as his health has been his priority since returning home.
+But he revealed on Twitter that he wanted to take a break from working out and eating well as his health has been his priority since returning home.

 “Decided I’m gonna take a break from dieting and just do me for a little.
 I dedicated so much time to competing and eating.
 I want a break,” Javi Marroquin revealed on Twitter, sharing that he won’t be returning until April this year.

 But some people thought he should take a closer look at their agreement.
 Perhaps some Teen Mom 2 fans don’t want him to get screwed over by Kailyn, who is still living in the home.
-Of course, it’s not known what kind of arrangement they have in regards to the home and whose name is on the purchase agreement, but Javi Marroquin is convinced that he is still an owner, until Lowry refinances the home.
+Of course, it’s not known what kind of arrangement they have in regards to the home and whose name is on the purchase agreement, but Javi Marroquin is convinced that he is still an owner until Lowry refinances the home.
 But some people are telling him to address this immediately, so he doesn’t get screwed over.

 “Our divorce agreement says it’s still my house she needs to refinance to get me off?”
 Javi Marroquin revealed on Twitter about the home he was refused access to by his ex-wife Kailyn Lowry, to which one person wrote back to him, “Get that taken care of asap!
 If she defaults it can have a negative impact on u and buying a house in the future.”